 Is it safe to visit North Korea?

-The past couple of years have been a tumultuous for international relations with the DPRK and the country has rarely been out of the news.
+The past couple of years have been a tumultuous for international relations with the DPRK and the country has rarely been out of the news since.
 Despite the negative media portrayal of the DPRK in the West, we deem the country as perfectly safe to visit for culturally sensitive travellers looking for a unique travel experience.
 In the three decades that our partners have worked in the country, they have never encountered a single issue where one of their clients was in any danger or the victim of any crime.
-In our opinion, North Korea is one of the safest countries in the world to visit and this will be our third expedition there.
+In our opinion, North Korea is one of the safest countries in the world to visit and this will be our fifth expedition there.

 Despite all of the above, in August 2017, the UK Foreign & Commonwealth Office (UK FCO) changed their travel advice on visiting the DPR Korea, and for the first time advised against all but essential travel to North Korea.
 We must stress to all persons interested in booking our North Korea expedition, that your visit may be contrary to the advice of the UK FCO (or your own government if not a UK Citizen), and that changes in the UK FCO’s position on tours to North Korea (as with several other countries that Secret Compass expeditions visit) are not grounds for cancellation.
 We always work closely with our partners in the region and the ultimate decision on the safety of travel to any region is one taken between our office and partners in country.